MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsFIPSConfiguration.md

 # Get-CsFIPSConfiguration

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2013

-Returns information about the Federal Information Processing Standards (FIPS) configuration settings currently in use in the organization.
-The FIPS standards are a set of United States government security standards required for use in computers maintained by non-military government agencies and by government contractors.
-This cmdlet was introduced in Lync Server 2013 Preview.

-**Below Content Applies To:** Skype for Business Server 2015

 Returns information about the Federal Information Processing Standards (FIPS) configuration settings currently in use in the organization.
 The FIPS standards are a set of United States government security standards required for use in computers maintained by non-military government agencies and by government contractors.
 This cmdlet was introduced in Lync Server 2013.

 ## SYNTAX